thadguidry/respec/level.md

 ## Examples of usage

-Your document has the title “Awesome Feature” and the config:
+Your document has the title "Awesome Feature" and the config:

 ```JS
 var respecConfig = {